Healthdirect Free Australian health advice you can count on.

 How is mesothelioma diagnosed?

-Mesothelioma can be quite hard to diagnose because it can look like other types of cancer.
-If your doctor suspects mesothelioma, they will order a range of tests and combine all the information to make a firm diagnosis.
-These tests could include:
+If your doctor suspects mesothelioma, they will order a range of tests.
+Then they will combine all the information to make a firm diagnosis.

 How is mesothelioma treated?

-Depending on how advanced the disease is, you might have chemotherapy or radiotherapy to destroy the cancer cells, or surgery to remove the tumour, the pleura and sometimes the diaphragm and part of the lining of the heart.
+Depending on how advanced the disease is, you might have chemotherapy or radiotherapy.
+This treatment can destroy the cancer cells.

 Living with mesothelioma

 There is no cure for mesothelioma.
-If you have the disease, you might have periods when you are quite healthy; at other times, you will need treatment to control symptoms.
+If you have the disease, you might have periods when you are quite healthy.
+At other times, you will need treatment to control symptoms.

 Resources and support